srdtrk/cw-ica-controller/README.md

 }
 ```

+#### Querying the host chain

+This contract also supports querying the host chain.
+To do this, you can submit a `ExecuteMsg::SendCosmosMsgs` with the queries field filled out.
+The queries are always executed after the messages, and their results are deserialized and returned in the [callbacks](#execute-a-callback).

+Similarly to `CosmosMsg`, in CosmWasm contracts, `QueryRequest` are used to execute queries on the chain that the contract is deployed on.
+In this contract, we use `QueryRequest`s to execute queries as transactions on the host (counterparty) chain.
+This is done by converting the `QueryRequests`s to a protobuf ICA tx.
+The ICA tx is then sent to the host chain.
+The host chain then executes the ICA tx and sends the result back to this contract.

+Note that if both `messages` and `queries` are provided, the `queries` are executed after the `messages`.

 ### Execute a callback

 This contract supports external contract callbacks.
 See [`src/types/callbacks.rs`](./src/types/callbacks.rs) to learn what callbacks are supported.